A Sollemnis Institution · Buffalo, New York · Founding Cohort · 25 Seats

 Micro-Economy

-Teams run a live classroom economy — produce, price, trade.
+Teams run a live classroom economy.
+Produce, price, trade.
 Demand shifts mid-session.
 Teams that hoard fail.
 Teams that trade and specialize win.
 Value is what someone else needs.

 💰 Resource Cards · Market Shift · Trade Round